Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Gallstones develop in about 10% of people.
 This is due to the accumulation of bile.
 Surgical removal might be needed.

 People with CF often suffer from reproductive mishaps and infertility.
-This could be psychologically draining especially for married people.
-They suffer from low sperm counts and thick cervical secretions which decreases fertility.
+This could be psychologically draining, especially for married people.
+They suffer from low sperm counts and thick cervical secretions, which decrease fertility.
 Nevertheless, women with CF have carried babies to term unless symptoms were severe at the time.
 Other than that, neither men nor women have impaired sexual functions.

 Current management trends